 To Make Cucumber Soy Sauce Pickles

-- Slice the cucumber into ¼ inch (6 mm) slices and sprinkle salt.
+- Slice 1 lb Japanese or Persian cucumbers into ¼-inch (6-mm) slices and sprinkle with 2 tsp Diamond Crystal kosher salt.
 Set aside for 15 minutes.

-- Meanwhile, remove and discard the seeds from the red chili pepper and cut it into thin slices.
+- Meanwhile, remove and discard the seeds from 1 dried red chili pepper and cut it into thin slices.

-- Peel the ginger, slice it into thin slabs, and then cut into julienned pieces.
+- Peel 1 knob ginger, slice it into thin slabs, and then cut into julienned pieces.

-- After 15 minutes, quickly rinse under water to remove salt and transfer to a clean towel.
+- After 15 minutes, quickly rinse the cucumber slices under water to remove the salt.
+Transfer to a clean towel.

 - Dry the cucumber with the towel and remove the moisture.

-- Transfer the cucumber slices to the Mason jar and add the cooled soy sauce mixture.
+- Transfer the cucumber slices to a mason jar and add the cooled soy sauce mixture.

 - Add the chopped chili pepper and julienned ginger.

-- Put 2 glass weights and close the lid.
+- Put 2 glass weights on top and close the lid.
 Mix the cucumber and soy sauce mixture by swirling the jar.

 To Make Celery Soy Sauce Pickles

-- Peel 2 garlic cloves.
-Add the soy sauce mixture to the Mason jar.
+- Peel 2 cloves garlic.
+Add the soy sauce mixture to the mason jar.

-- Add the sesame oil and the garlic cloves.
+- Add ½ tsp toasted sesame oil and the garlic cloves.

-- Put one glass weight and close the lid.
-Mix the celeries and soy sauce mixture by swirling the jar.
+- Put one glass weight on top and close the lid.
+Mix the celery and soy sauce mixture by swirling the jar.

 To Make Komatsuna Soy Sauce Pickles

-- Cut the komatsuna into 2 inches (5 cm) pieces and transfer to the Mason jar.
+- Cut 6 oz komatsuna into 2-inch (5-cm) pieces and transfer to a mason jar.

-- Add the cooled soy sauce mixture and the katsuobushi.
+- Add the cooled soy sauce mixture and 1 Tbsp katsuobushi (dried bonito flakes).

-- Mix the katsuobushi with komatsuna with chopsticks.
-Put one glass weight and close the lid.
+- Mix the katsuobushi and komatsuna together with chopsticks.
+Put one glass weight on top and close the lid.
 Mix the komatsuna and soy sauce mixture by swirling the jar.

 To Store and Enjoy Soy Sauce Pickles

 - Store the pickles in the refrigerator.
 They are ready to consume after 3 hours (depending on the vegetable and thickness of the cut).
-You can strain the liquid off when you feel the pickles are about to get salty, but it's all up to your preference.
-Consume within 3-7 days (Denser vegetables like daikon tend to keep longer without getting too salty while cucumbers or leafy veggies get saltier quickly).
+Strain the liquid off when you feel the pickles are about to get salty, but it‘s all up to your preference.
+Consume within 3–7 days (denser vegetables like daikon tend to keep longer without getting too salty, while cucumbers or leafy veggies get saltier quickly).
+For the daikon pickles, store them in a jar or container with a tightly sealing lid to minimize the odor; I recommend consuming them sooner as the odor gets stronger over time.

 Nutrition